-1. Edit: After selecting an actor, this button will bring up a dialog where the behavior of that actor may be edited.
+Edit: After selecting an actor, this button will bring up a dialog where the behavior of that actor may be edited.
 This function is usually only available for actors created within the Actors View via the Add button.
+2. Validate text in content...